fastmcp-me/sequentialstory/README.md

 # Sequential Tools MCP Server

-A Model Context Protocol (MCP) server for sequential storytelling and sequential thinking as mnemonic techniques for problem-solving.
+A Model Context Protocol (MCP) server for Sequential Thinking and Sequential Story as mnemonic techniques for problem-solving.

 ## Overview